 “All in all, this is a really fantastic result for local hospital care and for our patients and service users, and we look forward to welcoming our next cohort of newly qualified nurses in the autumn at the start of what I hope will be an amazing career for them.”

-Professor Julie Jomeen, Interim Dean for the Faculty of Health Sciences at the University of Hull, said: “We are delighted that the recruitment fair for Hull and East Yorkshire Hospitals NHS Trust has been such an overwhelming success.
+Professor Julie Jomeen, Interim Dean for the Faculty of Health Sciences at the University of Hull, said: “We are delighted that the recruitment fair for Hull University Teaching Hospitals NHS Trust has been such an overwhelming success.